yuribz/grades-dsc/README.md

   - Find the assignment type to transfer, change the parameters defined in the cell, and possibly other parameters listed above
   - Run the cell containing `create_gradebook` and inspect the produced gradebook dataframe, use `pandas` commands if needed
   - If the gradebook looks good, run the cell below to `enter_grades`
+  - If slip day exists, run `process_slip_day` after `enter_grades`
   - After everything is done, move the raw file under the `archive` directory for records
 - Notes:
-  - The `enter_grades` process will take a while as Canvas API only supports entering grade 1 student at a time
+  - The `enter_grades` process will take a while as Canvas calls REST API under the hood for each operation
   - If the assignment is created successfully, you will receive Gmail and Canvas notifications if they are turned on
-  - If the cell raises a `RuntimeError` about having no access to Canvas, interrupt the kernel, go to Canvas to manually delete the new assignment created, and rerun the cell.
+  - If the cell raises a `RuntimeError` about having no access to Canvas, go to Canvas to manually delete the new assignment created, and rerun the cell
 - Resolve undetected emails
   - The pipeline will print all mismatched emails to the console, mostly because students are following the class but have no access to Canvas (ignore) or made typos to their email
   - Use the `Student Search` section to find the student name, processed results